aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - You gain [20 - 40%] increased Movement Speed when moving away from Slowed or Chilled enemies. x1
 - You have [10 - 20%] increased Critical Strike Chance against Injured enemies.
 While you are Healthy, you gain [20 - 40%] increased Crowd Control Duration. x2
 - You have 20% increased Crowd Control Duration.
 While enemies are Unstoppable, you deal [20 - 40%] increased damage to them. x2
-- Your Lucky Hit Chance is increased by [10 - 20%] while you have a Barrier active. x4
+- Your Lucky Hit Chance is increased by [10 - 20%] while you have a Barrier active. x3

 # Chest 3 - Sacred Legendary Aspect
-- Casting Ice Armor makes you Unstoppable and grants 10% bonus Armor for [3.0 - 5.0] seconds. x2
 - Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit. x1

 # Chest 4 - Ancestral Legendary Aspect